 Academies and Free Schools must comply with statutory requirements for key stage 1 assessment.
 Schools must respond to STA communication in the autumn term, to confirm to STA which LA they wish to conduct moderation visits for each key stage.
-Academies may be charged by the LA they select for this service.
+At least 25% of maintained schools and academies must be moderated each year.
+Academies will be charged by the LA.
 Academies must provide their selected LA with proof of their most recent moderation visit and the outcome.

-Schools are required to submit teacher assessment data to the DfE each year.
-This year data must be submitted by Thursday 28th June 2018.
+Schools are required to submit accurate teacher assessment data to the DfE each year.
+This year data must be submitted by Thursday 25th June 2020.

-Schools that are selected for inclusion in statutory moderation arrangements will be notified on or after 18th May 2018.
-In Slough, the window for moderation visits is Monday 5th to Friday 22nd June.
-From the 25th June to 27th June schools could be re-moderated or be subject to part of the appeals process.
+Schools that are selected for inclusion in statutory moderation arrangements will be notified on Friday 15th May 2020.
+In Slough, the window for moderation visits is Tuesday 2nd June 2020 to Friday 19th June 2020.
+From the 22nd June to 24th June schools could be re-moderated or be subject to part of the appeals process.
 Each school selected for moderation will receive a visit by members of the KS1 or KS2 moderation team.

-Full details of the STA Moderation process and requirements, along with the Sloughs Moderation Arrangements can be found in the local authority handbook, which was sent to all schools last term.
+Full details of the STA Moderation process and requirements, along with the Sloughs Moderation Arrangements can be found in the local authority handbook, which will be available on this website soon.

-In 2017/18 all schools are required to administer tests in grammar punctuation and spelling, reading and mathematics during May.
-The test materials will be delivered to schools in April.
+In 2019/2020 all schools are required to administer tests (11th May - 14th May 2020) in grammar punctuation and spelling, reading and mathematics during May.
+The test materials will be delivered to schools between Monday 27th April 2020 to Friday 1st May 2020.
 Test materials are subject to storage and security requirements.
 Materials are subject to secure storage requirements from the date of delivery until June.
-STA outline security of test material requirements in the 2018 ARA document.
+STA outline security of test material requirements in the 2020 ARA document.
 Schools should ensure that appropriate arrangements are in place.

-In 2017/18 the local authority is required to visit a minimum of 10% of schools and academies to complete administration and security checks.
+In 2019/2020 the local authority is required to visit a minimum of 10% of schools, academies and independent schools if they are taking part in the tests, to complete administration and security checks.
 All advisers completing monitoring and security checks are DBS checked.